seasketch/geoprocessing/website/docs/api/geoprocessing/functions/clip.md

    options): Feature<Polygon | MultiPolygon> | null
 ```

-Performs clip operation on features
+Performs one of 4 different clip operations on features

 ## Type Parameters